Li Miao (Three Kingdoms)

-Li Miao (died 234), courtesy name Hannan, was an official of the state of Shu Han during the Three Kingdoms period of China.
+Li Miao (died late 234), (Note: The Sanguozhi recorded that Zhuge Liang fell sick and died in the 8th lunar month of the 12th year of the Jianxing era in Liu Shan's reign.
+This month corresponds to 11 September to 10 October 234 in the Julian calendar.
+As Li Miao died after Zhuge Liang, he must have died in or after September 234; the year ends on 5 Feb 235.) courtesy name Hannan, was an official of the state of Shu Han during the Three Kingdoms period of China.
 He previously served under the warlord Liu Zhang and later Liu Bei in the late Eastern Han dynasty.